 What is contents insurance for business?

 A lot of people have contents insurance for their personal belongings.
 However, these policies typically exclude contents used for business purposes.
 That's why there's specialist contents insurance for business.
-You can insure the equipment you use for work such as laptops, cameras, tablets etc. All policies differ, but at With Jack your contents are insured worldwide.
-Our customers insure an average of £10,000 of equipment!
+You can insure the equipment you use for work such as laptops, cameras, tablets etc. All policies differ, but at With Jack your portable contents are insured worldwide.

 Can I insure overseas work?

 Yes.
-A lot of insurers shy away from worldwide cover.
 The policy we arrange excludes USA and Canadian jurisdiction by default.
-However, this restriction can be removed so your overseas work is insured.
-Expect to pay a higher premium if you're insuring USA and Canadian work.
+However, the jurisdiction can be extended to include US and Canada.
+Expect to pay a higher premium if your jurisdiction is worldwide.

 What's a retroactive date?

-Think of it as the backdate your insurance policy will cover any claims for.
-If a claim arises for work carried out before the retroactive date, you won't be covered.
+Think of it as the date your policy will cover any claims for.
+If a claim arises for work carried out before the retroactive date you won't be covered.
 If you're buying business insurance for the first time, your retroactive date will be the start date of your policy.
 If you've been in business for a while and had continuous cover, your retroactive date will reflect however long you've had uninterrupted insurance for.
-It's a good idea to get insured as soon as possible.
+It's a good idea to get insured as soon as you start trading.

 What's the difference between in the aggregate and each claim?